elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 1. The module where the server callbacks are implemented, in this case `__MODULE__`, meaning the current module

-2. The initialization arguments, in this case the atom `:ok`
+2. The initialization arguments, in this case, the atom `:ok`

 3. A list of options which can be used to specify things like the name of the server.
 For now, we forward the list of options that we receive on `start_link/1`, which defaults to an empty list.
 We will customize it later on